jmbcorp999/42-Nm-Tester/README.md

 **For a detailed breakdown, check the results.txt file after the script runs (same infos as the prompt output).**

+*Sometimes, for very small programs and if there's a difference between nm and ft_nm outputs, the tester could classify this into the  "different error messages" section.*, whatever, **check the log files** !

 ----

-**Tested with Ubuntu 23.04 / GNU nm (GNU Binutils for Ubuntu) 2.40**
+**Tested with Ubuntu 23.04 / GNU nm (GNU Binutils for Ubuntu) 2.40** **Do not use this script to stupidly put "failed" to a person you are evaluating!
+Use your brain, for god's sake!**

 ----